IdealisticAI/Documentation/BigManage.md

 ## Positions
 ##### members can have no position, a single position or multiple positions, which define their role and level in the company’s hierarchy.
 ### Creating a position
 > Specify the name of the position you want to add to the company.
-You can also provide an optional justification for creating it.
-For example, you could tell BigManage: “Create a Marketing Manager position” or “Add a Junior Developer position with justification: company expansion.”
+For example, you could tell BigManage: “Create a Marketing Manager position” or “Add a Junior Developer position”
 ### Renaming a position
 > Change the name of an existing position in the company by specifying the new name and the position’s ID or current name.
 You can optionally provide a justification for the change.
 For example, you could tell BigManage: “Rename the Junior Developer position to Software Engineer” or “Change Marketing Manager to Senior Marketing Manager with justification: promotion.”
 ### Deleting a position